loveincbrevard/LIOB_Drupal_CiviCRM/sites/default/files/civicrm/extensions/README.md

 # CiviCRM_Extensions

-## Contains the CiviCRM Report Template PHP code as wel as bug fixes for the CiviCRM Volunteer Extension
+## Contains the CiviCRM Report Template PHP code as well as bug fixes for the CiviCRM Volunteer Extension

 ### Below is the hierarchy: